 The company claims that it never has nor will disclose the user information it holds, but those wishing to communicate in complete privacy will need to think carefully before using the platform and should certainly enable the secret chats function.

 Telegram has generated its fair share of controversy over the last few years, as the platform has found itself used by the likes of jihadis, the far-right and those spreading pornography – often that featuring underage children.
 The jihadi adoption caused particular disquiet, especially when it was reported that Islamic State (ISIS) fighters were using Telegram to communicate and spread propaganda.

-Posts in channels have a handy feature which tells you how many people have viewed the post in question (it’s the eye symbol in the bottom right, next to the timestamp).
+Posts in channels have a handy feature that tells you how many people have viewed the post in question (it’s the eye symbol in the bottom right, next to the timestamp).
 This way, both creators and other subscribers can gauge the popularity of particular posts, enabling the former to better tailor their content in the future.

 Telegram and the SEC reached a settlement that involved the former paying an $18.5 million fine and returning all the money it had raised from investors.
 Not exactly the most auspicious of forays into the world of crypto.

-The Top 10 Crypto Telegram Channels
+The Top 10 Telegram Channels for Crypto